home-fire-risk/smoke_alarm_map/README.md

  * [Region boundaries shapefile .zip](http://maps.redcross.org/website/Services/Data/RC_All_REG.zip)

 For conversations/questions that are awkward to carry out using GitHub issues, send an email to DataKind Red Cross core volunteers Hannah Recht (hrecht2@gmail.com) and Andrew Brooks (andrewbrooksct@gmail.com) and one of us will follow up with you.

-* Other tested options:
- * [esri-leaflet-test.html](esri-leaflet-test.html) - quick test of the [esri-leaflet](https://github.com/Esri/esri-leaflet) plugin using Red Cross ArcGIS Online division, region, and chapter boundary feature layers, plus HFPC home visits.
-Esri layers are stored as geojson, not tiles, would need to be tiled or significantly simplified to be fast enough, or use local json instead.

-**Note:** This is the current viz repo which was formerly [here](https://github.com/brooksandrew/arc_smoke_alarm).